carbonchen/OpenGL-Interactive-Light-Simulation/README.md

 C - switch to "mode 3"

 In Mode 1:
-Right mouse button to rotate object
+Left mouse button to rotate object
 Scroll to scale object

 In Mode 2:
-Right mouse button to rotate light around the object Scroll to move light closer to or farther from the center
+Left mouse button to rotate light around the object Scroll to move light closer to or farther from the center

 In Mode 3:
-Right mouse button to rotate light and object together Scroll to scale object and move light closer to or farther from the center
+Left mouse button to rotate light and object together Scroll to scale object and move light closer to or farther from the center